Drive sales on autopilot with ecommerce-focused features

 This is one of the best WooCommerce examples of how a homepage can also give visitors clear access to various areas of the site without distracting from the visual design.

-While the Daelmans website is extremely well-designed, we noticed that their prices are listed in euros — even for users accessing the store from North America.
+While the Daelmans website is extremely well-designed, we noticed that its prices are listed in euros — even for users accessing the store from North America.
 There’s a small dropdown menu in the upper-right corner for visitors who want to see prices in their local currency, but that’s an inelegant solution compared to simply showing localized prices by default.

 Get some inspiring ideas from these WooCommerce examples focused on the home decor category.